crazystorm720/room-occupancy-prediction-mqtt-meraki/README.md

 - **Validation Set:** Used to tune hyperparameters and avoid overfitting.
 - **Test Set:** Used to evaluate the final model's performance.
 - **Tools:** scikit-learn, hyperparameter tuning libraries.
+- **Implementation:** The `model_training.py` file contains functions to split the data, train the machine learning model, and evaluate its performance.

 ### Metrics for Evaluation
 - Regression: Mean Squared Error (MSE), Root Mean Squared Error (RMSE), R-squared.